 Payments for single-source drugs and originator biologics, multisource drugs, and biosimilars are set differently.
-Each single-source drug and originator biologic is paid under its own billing code at a rate equal to 106 percent of its own ASP.
+Each singlesource drug and originator biologic is paid under its own billing code at a rate equal to 106 percent of its own ASP.
 For multisource drugs, both the brand and generic versions are paid under a single billing code at the same rate (i.e., 106 percent of the weighted average ASP for all products assigned to that code).
-Each biosimilar is paid under its own billing code at a rate equal to 100 percent of its own ASP plus 6 percent of the originator biologic's ASP.11
+Each biosimilar is paid under its own billing code at a rate equal to 100 percent of its own ASP plus 6 percent or 8 percent of the originator biologic's ASP.12 The Inflation Reduction Act increased the biosimilar add-on percentage from 6 percent to 8 percent for new biosimilars launched before 2028 (for the first five years on the market) and for existing biosimilars (for five years beginning October 1, 2022), as long as the biosimilar's ASP does not exceed the originator's ASP.

 ASP is the average price from the manufacturer's perspective.
 An individual provider or supplier may purchase a drug for more or less than ASP for a number of reasons.
-For example, prices paid can vary across purchasers of different sizes (e.g., due to volume discounts) or across types of purchasers (e.g., physicians, hospitals, and pharmacies).
+For example, prices paid might vary across purchasers of different sizes (e.g., due to volume discounts) or across types of purchasers (e.g., physicians, hospitals, and pharmacies).
 In addition, the two-quarter lag in ASP data can result in the average provider acquisition cost for a drug being different from the ASP used to set the Medicare payment amount for a quarter.
 When prices increase or decrease, it takes two quarters before that price change is reflected in the ASP data used to pay providers.

 If a drug lacks ASP data, Medicare has alternative methods for paying for the product.
-When a new single-source drug or biologic or the first biosimilar to a reference biologic enters the market, Medicare lacks ASP data because it takes time for the manufacturer to report ASP data and for CMS to calculate payment rates based on that data.
-For the first two to three quarters a new product is on the market, Medicare pays wholesale acquisition cost (WAC) plus 3 percent.
-WAC is an undiscounted list price that is typically higher than ASP.
+When a new single-source drug or biologic or the first biosimilar to an originator biologic enters the market, Medicare lacks ASP data because it takes time for the manufacturer to report ASP data and for CMS to calculate payment rates based on that data.
+For the first two to three quarters a new product is on the market, Medicare pays wholesale acquisition cost (WAC) plus 3 percent.13 WAC is an undiscounted list price that is typically higher than ASP.
 For drugs that are not new, Medicare may lack ASP data for other reasons, such as the manufacturer having no sales in a particular reporting quarter.
 In this situation, the payment method varies and may be 106 percent of WAC, 95 percent of average wholesale price, or invoice priced.